carnegielibrary/summer-reading-data/README.md

 - log_value - The number of times the book was read.
 For example, a child might read a picture book twice before bedtime, or a teacher might read to a group of twenty children at once during a storytime and choose to log that reading all at once.
 - library - The library the reader is registered with for summer reading.
 While many people use multiple libraries, this would be considered their "home base."

+### log-books.csv

+A list of all the books titles that have been logged.

+- book_title - The book title.
+Note that capitalization and spelling may be inconsistent.
+Additionally, note that many readers have chosen not to self-report their book title.
+A missing title appears as "No Title Logged."
+- book_author - The book author.
+A missing author appears as NULL.
+- log_value - As before, the number of times the book was read.
+- library - As before, the library the reader is registered with for summer reading.

 ## What other resources are available?

 Besides the experimental summer reading data in this repository, there are a number of datasets and tools that might be useful during this hack night.